 One minor thing that can impact your sales heavily is the implementation of the progress bar in the checkout area.

 When seeing their own progress, the shoppers get more motivated to complete the process.
 Just make sure the progress bar is visible as shown in the example below.
-These screenshots were taken on the official Timetravels website which is a Magento progressive web application.
+These screenshots were taken on the official Timetravels website which is a great Magento progressive web application (PWA) example.

 6. Consider Page Load Speed